Polycarbonate lenses: The safest choice for kids

-If your child needs prescription eyeglasses, keeping his or her vision safe should be your first priority.
-Glasses with polycarbonate lenses offer the highest degree of protection to keep eyes out of harm's way while providing clear, comfortable vision.
+If your child needs prescription eyeglasses, keeping his or her eyes safe should be your first priority.
+Glasses with polycarbonate lenses offer the highest degree of protection to keep your child's eyes out of harm's way while providing clear, comfortable vision.

-Polycarbonate also is found in bulletproof windows, airplane windows and riot shields used by police.
-Polycarbonate eyeglass lenses are 10 times more impact-resistant than glass or regular plastic lenses, and they exceed the FDA's impact resistance requirements by over 40 times.
+Polycarbonate eyeglass lenses are 10 times more impact-resistant than glass or regular plastic lenses, and they exceed the FDA's impact resistance requirements by more than 40 times.

 For these reasons, you can rest easy knowing your child's eyes are safe behind polycarbonate lenses.